-- providing your name and phone number in the unlikely event that contact tracing is needed,
+- providing your name and contact information in the unlikely event that contact tracing is needed,

 - placing your offering in the plate upon entry or giving online, and

 - on communion Sundays (generally first Sunday of the month), bringing your own communion elements from home or celebrating using a prepackaged individual communion packet.

 The rearmost pews are marked off to allow for seating at 6-feet from other worshippers.